Tomita Method

 • Learn about the connections of tension within our bodies based on the interconnectivity of fascia through hands-on training, supported by visually clear illustrations.

-• With eight courses structured by body regions, participants will learn techniques specific to characteristic pain and symptoms for each area.
+• With eight courses (2 hours each) structured by body regions, participants will learn techniques specific to characteristic pain and symptoms for each area.

 • Through hands-on training, participants will develop a sensory understanding of the connections of fascia tension, levels of fascia adhesions, and the reduction of tension by releasing these adhesions.